Tensor-based Multimodal Learning for Prediction of Pulmonary Arterial Wedge Pressure from Cardiac MRI: Introduction

 Cardiac MRI scans contain high-dimensional spatial and temporal features generated throughout the cardiac cycle.
 The small number of samples compared to the high-dimensional features poses a challenge for machine learning classifiers.
 To address this issue, Multilinear Principal Component Analysis (MPCA)~\cite{lu2008mpca} utilizes a tensor-based approach to reduce feature dimensions while preserving the information for each mode, i.e. spatial and temporal information in cardiac MRI.
 Hence, the MPCA method is well-suited for analyzing cardiac MRI scans.
 The application of the MPCA method to predict PAWP might further increase the diagnostic yield of cardiac MRI in heart failure patients and help to establish cardiac MRI as a non-invasive alternative to RHC.
 Existing MPCA-based pipelines for cardiac MRI~\cite{swift2021machine,uthoff2020geodesically,alabed2022machine} rely on manually labeled landmarks that are used for aligning heart regions in cardiac MRI.
 The manual labeling of landmarks is a cumbersome task for physicians and impractical for analyzing large cohorts.
 Moreover, even small deviations in the landmark placement may significantly impact the classification performance of automatic pipelines~\cite{schobs2021confidence}.
 To tackle this challenge, we leverage automated landmarks with uncertainty quantification~\cite{schobs2022uncertainty} in our pipeline.

-In recent years, multimodal learning obtained remarkable performance for solving various healthcare problems~\cite{acosta2022multimodal}.
-The utilization of EHR (Electronic Health Record) features enhanced the diagnostic power in several studies~\cite{suvon2022multimodal}.
-This motivates us to extract complementary information from multimodal data from short-axis, four-chamber, and EHR features.
-Specifically, we aim to utilize EHR features identified in the baseline work by Garg~et~al.~\cite{garg2022cardiac} for PAWP prediction.
-These features include left arterial volume and left ventricular mass.
+We also extract complementary information from multimodal data from short-axis, four-chamber, and Cardiac Measurements (CM).
+We use CM features (i.e., left atrial volume and left ventricular mass) identified in the baseline work by Garg~et~al.~\cite{garg2022cardiac} for PAWP prediction.